 Business Strategies & Systems

-JM has over 25 years experience in business planning and strategy development in a broad range of technologies and industries.
-This experience has resulted in a particular talent to either create from scratch or enhance the client's existing strategies and tactics in the following areas:
+JM has over 25 years experience in business planning, strategy development and execution in a broad range of technologies and industries.
+This experience has resulted in a particular talent to either create from scratch or enhance a business's existing strategies and tactics in the following areas:

 - Business concept and business model development

 - Financial models - detailed and variable-driven

 - Business processes - systems, automation, workflow processes

 - Business startup/expansion strategies & schedules